Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/SCPI/Readme.md

 Minimal template script ```PMxxx_SCPI_OpenAnyvisa.py``` to open a known instrument resource using anyvisa library.

 ### Search Anyvisa
-Minimal template script ```PMxxx_SCPI_SearchAnyvisa.py``` to run instrument search and open one of the devices found using anvisa library.
+Minimal template script ```PMxxx_SCPI_SearchAnyvisa.py``` to run instrument search and open one of the devices found using anyvisa library.

 ## SCPI Command documentation
 For most of the Thorlabs Powermeter there is a detail [SCPI command documentation](commandDocu) in .html file format available.